astronomer/astro-docs/cloud/stable/01_get-started/03_cloud-faq.md

 ### What Airflow Executors do you currently support?

 We currently support the Celery, Local and Kubernetes Executors.
-You can switch between the two freely via the Astronomer UI.
+You can switch between the three freely via the Astronomer UI.

-*Not sure which Executor to use?* We generally recommend starting off with the LocalExecutor and moving up from there once you see your deployment is in need of horizontal scaling.
+If you're not sure which Executor to use, we generally recommend starting off with the Local Executor and moving up from there once you see your deployment is in need of horizontal scaling.
 Check out [Airflow Executors: Explained](https://www.astronomer.io/guides/airflow-executors-explained/) for a ful analysis on each.

 ## Networking